ISSHOOs in Pain Research

 Identifying Social Factors that Stratify Health Opportunities & Outcomes (ISSHOOs) in Pain Research

 "Health inequalities and the social determinants of health are not a footnote to the determinants of health.
-They are the main issue."- Professor Sir Michael Marmot
+They are the main issue."- Sir Professor Michael Marmot

 Picture

-(Image from The Health Foundation with permission)
+(Image from The Health Foundation)

 Research Team